What is Industrial Management?

 Review the program outline or contact the Lindner College of Business Undergraduate Office at 513-556-7030 for more information.

-BSIM students have co-oped or joined leadership programs with HJ Heinz, GE Aviation's Operations Management Leadership Program, Toyota, Parker Hannifin, Cincinnati Children's Hospital Medical Center, P&G, and Intelligrated.
+BSIM students have co-oped or joined leadership programs with HJ Heinz, GE Aviation, Toyota, Parker Hannifin, Cincinnati Children's Hospital Medical Center, P&G, and Intelligrated, among many others.
 The program has also seen grads enter Harvard's MBA program.
+The student group Association for Supply Chain Managemen is active with off-campus tours and on-campus seminars that augment the industrial management coursework.

 Students are employed by manufacturing and service industries and can find careers in both managerial and operational roles.
 Positions offered recently to graduates include production manager, quality engineer, manufacturing engineer, supply chain manager, logistics account executive, process engineer, VMI analyst, production control, supply chain optimization, six-sigma quality manager, and project manager.